sudeepaudio / SAundCheck

 Many a times in life when we speak without thinking, we have had to eat our own words.
 These days, cracking jokes on every social media post or trying to be funny is the “in” thing.
 But sometimes our own wisecracks could fall flat – “mooh ki khaani padi”, as the saying goes in Hindi.

-For musicians on stage (especially the lead singers / performers), not saying anything to the audience could make experiencing a concert pretty boring.
+For musicians on stage (especially the lead singers and performers), not saying anything to the audience could make experiencing a concert pretty boring.
 Or maybe not?

 However, there are some things one should never tell their audience when on stage.
-These points have come as feedback from musicians / FOH engineers, and from my own personal experiences while attending various types of music concerts.
+These points have come as feedback from musicians / FOH engineers, and from my own personal experiences while attending various concerts.

-Most shows don’t start on time in India.
-And the audiences walk in late assuming that they won’t.
-And in case the crowd is on time, sometimes they find that a little “ting, tung” is still happening on every instrument on stage.
+In India, most shows don’t start bang on time.
+And the audiences walk in late assuming that there is surely going to be a delay.
+And in case the crowd is on time, sometimes they find that a little “ting, tung” is still happening on stage (technical term = sound check).
 Instead of asking the audience to be quiet or asking them to leave the venue, the artistes can make the sound check process interesting to witness.

-At one concert, Ustad Zakir Hussain said, “for a short while you all would hear some Chinese music.
+At one concert, Ustad Zakir Hussain said, “for a short while you will hear some Chinese music.
 It is called tooning.”
+This made the audience smile and remain patient.

-Don’t copy this idea.
-Figure out your own new thing.
+Hey, don’t copy this idea.
+Figure out your own new thing to say.

 As explained in the #SAundcheck article – “know your sound guy” – address the FOH / monitor engineer by his or her name.
 Not many bands can afford to have a stage mixing (monitor) engineer in their team.
 When your stage monitors may not be sounding right during an ongoing show, use signs to have the levels adjusted.
 And do it in such a way that people don’t get distracted.